fwtwoo/songfetch/README.md

 ```
 Then restart the systemd service as above.

-Note: Album art colors use ANSI terminal colors and will be affected by custom terminal color schemes (pywal, etc.)
+*Note*: Album art colors will be displayed using ANSI terminal colors and will be affected by custom terminal color schemes (pywal, themes etc.).

+This program is designed to be used on **actual songs**, so running this while watching a YouTube video for example, might give unwanted results.
+This is due to the *non- 1 to 1 aspect ratio* of the "album art" (in this case, a YouTube thumbnail.

 ## UNINSTALL
 - VLC, Spotify, Strawberry, Rhythmbox, Chrome, Brave